Linuxfabrik/monitoring-plugins/check-plugins/graylog-version/README.md

 **Important Notes:**

-* The check must run locally on the Graylog server because it queries the local package manager for the installed version.
+* The check must run locally on the Graylog server because it asks the local package manager for the installed version.

 **Data Collection:**

-* Determines the installed Graylog version from the package manager (`yum` on RHEL, `dpkg` on Debian)
+* Reads the installed Graylog version from the package manager (`yum` on the Red Hat family, `dpkg` on the Debian family)
 * Compares against the [endoflife.date API](https://endoflife.date/api/graylog.json) to determine EOL status and available updates
-* Caches API responses locally for 24 hours to reduce external requests
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet